lupyuen/lupyuen.github.io/src/touch.md

 So be careful when mapping the Touch Coordinates to the rendered screen.

-_Is there a fix for this?_
+_Can we fix this?_

-TODO
+We can rotate the display in the __ST7789 Display Driver__.

+(Portrait Mode vs Landscape Mode)

-We can rotate the display in the ST7789 Driver.
-But first we need to agree which way is "up"...
+But first we need to agree __which way is "up"__...

+-   Should we rotate the "chin" to the bottom?

+-   If PineDio Stack works like a "Chonky Watch", the button should be at the side.
+Right?

 ![Which way is up?](https://lupyuen.github.io/images/touch-button.jpg)